-Unit 10 will examine the physical substance of language - sounds.
-Speech sounds are the building blocks of morphemes and word-meanings, the 'molecules' of Language - just like nitrogen bases, phosphate and sugar make up the nucleotides of DNA, the molecules of Life.
+Sutra 9 will examine the physical substance of language - sounds.
+Speech sounds are the building blocks of morphemes and word-meanings - they are the 'atoms' that make up the larger elements and units of Language.

-10.1 Phonetics vs. Phonology
+9.1 Phonetics vs. Phonology